xKynn/PyVainglory/docs/index.rst

-Welcome to PyBattlerite's documentation!
+Welcome to PyVainglory's documentation!
 ===========================================

 Basic Usage::

-   import pybattlerite
+   import pyvainglory
    import requests

-   brc = pybattlerite.Client('your-api-key')
+   vgc = pyvainglory.Client('your-api-key')

-   # You can also provide an aiohttp.ClientSession to the BRClient constructor
+   # You can also provide a requests.Session to the Client constructor
    session = requests.Session()
-   brc_a = pybattlerite.Client('your-api-key', session)
+   vgc_a = pyvainglory.Client('your-api-key', session)

    # Get 3 matches after specified time
    # after and before can also be datetime.datetime objects
-   matches = brc.get_matches(limit=3, after="2017-11-22T20:34:58Z")
+   matches = vgc.get_matches(limit=3, after="2017-11-22T20:34:58Z", region='na')

    # Go to the next pages of matches
    matches.next()